Movie or Book Trailer or Review

 • Video is approximately one minute long (longer is OK)

-• Citations are in the credits at the end and are complete
+• Credits appear at the end and are complete

 Proficient